Helping your dog deal with thunderstorms

 Try to be home if you know that storms have been forecasted.

-You can do things to help your dog calm down and cope.
+Things you can do to help your dog calm down and cope. with Thunderstorms

 - Let your dog sit next to you – be calm and quietly comforting

 - Try a little gentle massage around the head, ears and neck

-- Give your dog a “safe place” that your dog can go to during storms and fireworks– this could be a crate that is covered by a blanket providing a safe calm haven
+- Create a “safe place” that your dog can go to during storms and fireworks– this could be a crate that is covered by a blanket providing a safe, calm haven

 - Pet Remedy” diffuser and spray is a new and natural way of tackling stress and anxiety using slow-release technology.
 A unique treatment of Valerian essential oil, blended with Vetivert, Basil Sweet & Sage

-A Thundershirt can have a comforting effect.
+- A Thundershirt can have a comforting effect.
 It is a pressure garment that is said to have a calming effect similar to swaddling a baby producing a calming pressure that likely releases a hormone similar to endorphins.
 It’s like a “hug” for your dog and allows most dogs to help them ride out storms calmly and contently.
-It is reported that over 85% of Thundershirt users have reported on the significant improvement.
+It is reported that over 85% of Thundershirt users have reported on a significant improvement.

 - Play classical music.”
 Through A Dogs Ear” is music therapy to prevent and treat canine anxiety.
 You can download music from Amazon.

 - There are a number of herbal-based treatments on the market.
 Dorwest Herbs are one company.

-If your dog does not respond to any of the above ideas, consult with your vet, who may suggest a sedative.
+If your dog does not respond to the above ideas, consult with your vet, who may suggest a sedative.
 This should be administered by your vet and only when all else has failed.